Multiple solutions to cylindrically symmetric curl-curl problems and related Schr\"odinger equations with singular potentials: Acknowledgements

 \section{Acknowledgements}

 The authors were partially supported by the National Science Centre, Poland (Grant No. 2017/26/E/ST1/00817).
 J. Mederski was also partially supported by the Alexander von Humboldt Foundation (Germany) and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 258734477 – SFB 1173 during the stay at Karlsruhe Institute of Technology.
+Jacopo Schino is a member of GNAMPA (INdAM).